HR General Administrative and University Policies

 University Policies and Procedures

 Although funding for the project may be from external sources, all University policies and procedures must be followed.
 For example, if a current faculty or staff member is going to serve as an evaluator on the project, s/he is paid through the existing payroll system only after approval of the Dean and Academic Vice President and not through a check request.
-University travel procedures must be followed, including preparation and approval of a Travel Authorization Request prior to all travel.
+University travel procedures must be followed, including the preparation and approval of a Travel Authorization Request prior to all travel.

 During the Grant Period